yippiez/espgate/README.md

 # Espgate

-espgate allowys you to use your esp8266 or esp32 microcontroller to create a wifi range extender (napt) with ad blocking (dns filtering) capabilities.
+espgate allows you to use your esp8266 or esp32 microcontroller to create a wifi range extender (napt) with ad blocking (dns filtering) capabilities.

 # How it works